dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ### Environment Configuration

 Let's add our configuration information for Auth0 and Firebase to our Angular front-end.
-Open the `src/environments/environment.ts` file and add:
+Open the `environment.ts` file and add:

 ```js
 // src/environments/environment.ts